School Violence: A Disturbing Epidemic

 According to the National Center for Education Statistics, among students ages 5–18, there were 38 school-associated violent deaths from July 1, 2008, through June 30, 2009.
 Among students ages 12–18, there were about 1.2 million victims of nonfatal crimes at school, including 619,000 thefts and 629,800 violent crimes (simple assault and serious violent crime), 8 percent of students reported being threatened or injured with a weapon, such as a gun, knife, or club, on school property.
 These statistics gives you an indication of the seriousness of the level of violence our children deal with on a regular basis.
 These statistics do not include the violence inflicted upon our teachers and administrators.

-Recently, we have witnessed yet another incident of school violence when a student in Ohio shot and killed three students and injured another student.
-Authorities have not revealed what the motive for this shooting was, but this shows us that there is a real problem in our schools.
+We continue to witness incidents of school violence.
 The hope is that this latest school shooting will make authorities and parents wake up and realize that significant measures need to be taken to protect our children from this violence.

 So what could be some of the root causes for the reason our children have become so violent?
 Some of the reasons to consider as to why our children have become so violent, and things that can be done to improve school safety are: